 - The program should recognize the promise of flexibility, diversity, and inclusion inherent in the new economy and the opportunities the new economy brings to traditionally underserved workers and consumers, and small and large businesses alike.

-- States should engage multiple stakeholders, or convene task forces/working groups, to gather feedback and assess how states would implement a portable benefits program, assuming a federal-level program is not established.
+- States should engage multiple stakeholders, or convene task forces or working groups, to gather feedback and assess how states would implement a portable benefits program, assuming a federal-level program is not established.